Tamil national-type primary schools in Malaysia

 This is a list of Tamil national-type primary schools (Sekolah Jenis Kebangsaan (Tamil), or SJK (T) in short) in Malaysia, arranged according to states.
-As of June 2022, there are 528 Tamil primary schools (Note: Including two schools which are closed but waiting for relocation (SJK(T) Ladang Bukit Ijok and SJK(T) Ladang Minyak, both in Selangor), and two school which was closed due to lack of students (SJK(T) Ladang Sungai Timah, Perak and SJK(T) Ladang Badenoch, Kedah).) with a total of 79,309 students.
+As of December 2025, there are 528 Tamil primary schools.
+(Note: including one school which was closed due to lack of students, but still listed on Ministry of Education's statistics (SJK (T) Ladang Badenoch, Kedah).)

 List of Tamil national-type primary schools in Malaysia

 Details of every schools are listed in separate pages according to states and federal territories.
 Kelantan and Perlis are listed at the bottom because there is only one school each.
 There are currently no Tamil schools in Terengganu, Sabah, Sarawak, Labuan and Putrajaya.